 Blade angle can be inconsistent between changes, requiring caution when first beginning each shave.
-Butterfly open/close mechanism doesn’t lock down tightly.
+Butterfly open and close mechanism doesn’t lock down tightly.

 Beautiful finish.
 Easy to put together and use, giving a close shave for most owners regardless of hair thickness.
 Light weight and long handle make leg shaving easier than with conventional-length safety razors.

 Adjusting the blade and finding the right brand of blade may take some time to perfect.
-Replacing the razor requires gripping near the blade itself to unscrew the head.
 Handle can separate from the head at the bolt post weld point after a few months of use.

 Safety razors were patented in the 1800s, but it wasn’t until 1904 that King Gillette designed the double-edge safety razor and these tools became a foundation of the personal grooming world.
 There are far more manufacturers now than a century ago, and safety razors have shifted to become a specialty item.
 These well-crafted tools make cartridge razors look like child’s play and provide a close shave that’s hard to beat.

 If you’re new to safety razors or you’re looking to add to your collection, you’ve come to the right place.

 We’ve researched the world of men’s shaving and grooming to bring you this shopping guide with the information you need for the closest shave possible.